Connect

 Cost of Living

-Real estate in Calgary averages in the low $600s, with most homes listing from the $400s to $1.5 million.
-Condos in Calgary can list for more than $5 million, but they're typically priced from $300,000 to $700,000.
-In Edmonton, on the other hand, the average price hovers around $500,000, with most homes priced from the $200s to $1 million.
+Real estate in Calgary averages in the mid-$600s, with most homes listing from the high $200s to the mid-$700s.
+Condos in Calgary can list for more than $5 million, but they're typically priced from the high $200s to the mid-$500s.
+In Edmonton, on the other hand, the average overall price is in the high $400s, with most homes priced from the high $100s to low $600s.

 Job Market

 Calgary is a significant tech center in Canada, and many businesses and recruiters are looking for top tech talent.
 The technology sector is concentrated in Calgary's City Centre, but there are established firms, startups, and everything in between scattered across the city.
 The unemployment rate in Calgary has been rapidly decreasing since 2020.
-The diversity of Calgary's major industries combined with the city's large local companies provide numerous options for job seekers.
+The diversity of Calgary's major industries combined with the city's large local companies provides numerous options for job seekers.

 Top Industries & Biggest Corporations